 I love going to the record store and picking up music but frequently I find myself wondering if I have the album I find.
 Other times I’ll come across a garage sale or music store or some other random collection of music for sale and find myself trying to recall what band or tune recently caught my attention that I want to keep a look out for.

 The problem is worse still with online shopping.
 Now I can pick up just a track so I have the tune but I tend to want the entire album and I enjoy the experience of shopping locally and supporting the record stores.
-So now I have a track from an album I want to pick up but when I get to the store , well, you know I fall into that cycle of what do I have and what do I want.
+So now I have a track from an album I want to pick up but when I get to the store , well, you know I fall into that cycle of what I got and what I need.

 But even in the There just seems to be an unlimited number of issues I run into when it comes to tracking and organizing my music collection.
 Just a few other examples: